Zeioth/distroupdate.nvim/README.md

 * **Is this plugin automatic?** NO. This plugin will do nothing unless you run one of its commands.
 * **Where do the updates come from?** From your own git repo.
 You are the only one in control.
-* **Do this plugin send events?** The commands `:NvimUpdatePlugins` and `:NvimUpdateConfig` trigger the events `User MasonUpdateCompleted` and `User ConfigUpdateCompleted`.
-Knowing this you can create a autocmd to listen these events in case you want something to happen after the commands end executing.

 ## Roadmap
 * Before releasing `v1.0.0` consider changing the command events to `DistroUpdate<name>` or `DU<name>`